 Gather the ingredients.

 Take the roast out of the refrigerator and let come to room temperature for 1 to 2 hours.
 Season the roast on all sides with kosher salt and coarsely ground black pepper.

-With the pot still on the sauté setting, add 3 tablespoons of flour to the drippings.
+With the pot still on the sauté setting, add the flour to the drippings.
 Continue to cook the roux mixture for 2 minutes.
-Gradually add the strained liquids to the roux and continue cooking until it the gravy is smooth and thickened.
-Taste and adjust the seasonings.
+Gradually add the strained liquids to the roux and continue cooking until the gravy is smooth and thickened.
+Taste for salt and adjust the seasonings.

 Transfer the gravy to a bowl and serve it alongside the roast.
 Carve the roast and enjoy your meal.